-- (a) Approval will be given by the Engineer. - (b) The vehicle shall be emptied of HMA material prior to crossing the structure and shall travel at crawl speed across the structure.

-(c) The tires of the vehicle shall travel on or in close proximity and parallel to the beam and/or girder lines of the structure.
+- (a) Approval will be given by the Engineer. - (b) The vehicle shall be emptied of HMA material prior to crossing the structure and shall travel at crawl speed across the structure. - (c) The tires of the vehicle shall travel on or in close proximity and parallel to the beam and/or girder lines of the structure.

 Method of Measurement.
-This work will be measured for payment in tons (metric tons) for binder and surface course materials placed with a material transfer device.
+This work will be measured for payment in tons (metric tons) for all hot-mix asphalt surface course and hot-mix asphalt binder course materials placed with a material transfer device.